syncfusion-content/wpf-docs/wpf/TabControl/Getting-Started.md

 N> View [Sample](https://github.com/SyncfusionExamples/syncfusion-wpf-tabcontrolext-examples/tree/master/Samples/ContextMenu) in GitHub

-### Show only enabled, disabled or hidden tab items on tab list context menu
+### Show hidden tab items

 By default, all the tab items except hidden items are listed in the tab list context menu.
-If you wants to show only the hidden tab items into tab list context menu to navigate, use the [TabListContextMenuOptions](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabControlExt~TabListContextMenuOptions.html) property value as `ShowHiddenItems`.
-If you wants to show only the enabled tab items into tab list context menu to navigate, use the `TabListContextMenuOptions` property value as `ShowEnabledItems`.
-If you wants to show only the disabled tab items into tab list context menu to navigate, use the `TabListContextMenuOptions` property value as `ShowDisabledItems`.
+If you wants to show the hidden tab items into tab list context menu to navigate, use the [TabListContextMenuOptions](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabControlExt~TabListContextMenuOptions.html) property value as `Default, ShowHiddenItems`.
+You can set single or multiple options for the `TabListContextMenuOptions` to show single or different types of tab items into the context menu.
+The default value of `TabListContextMenuOptions` property is `Default`.

 {% tabs %}
 {% highlight XAML %}

-<syncfusion:TabControlExt TabListContextMenuOptions="ShowHiddenItems"
+<syncfusion:TabControlExt TabListContextMenuOptions="Default, ShowHiddenItems"
                           ShowTabListContextMenu="True"
                           Name="tabControlExt">
     <syncfusion:TabItemExt Header="tabItem1" Visibility="Collapsed"/>